justinrummel/jr.com-mm/_posts/2011-06-24-acquiring-a-smime-certificate-for-free.md

 How To
 ---

 For this How To, I'm going to use Instant SSL.
-I have nothing against StartSSL (in fact they also give out free one year SSL website certificates!), but I find Instant's process simpler and more direct.
+I have nothing against StartSSL (they also give out free one year SSL website certificates!), but I find Instant's process simpler and more direct.

 1. Request your certificate by going to
 2. Click on the "Get it Free Now" button located in the top-middle section of the page.